-EBITDA (earnings before interest, tax, depreciation and amortisation - but including income from equity investments and income from companies accounted for using the equity method) increased by \notin 20.0 million, significantly exceeding both the previous year's figure and the forecast.
+EBITDA (earnings before interest, tax, depreciation and amortisation - but including income from equity investments and income from companies accounted for using the equity method) was higher than in the previous year at € 19.7 million due to the above-mentioned developments.

-The Group's financial result contained interest expense of \in 71.9 million (previous year: \in 57.9 million), which mainly reflects interest expenses under the VGT bonds and the pro-rata interest expense of the companies MEGAL and TENP (adjusted for capitalised borrowing costs).
+The Group's financial result contained interest expense of € 67.8 million (previous year: € 71.9 million), which mainly reflects interest expenses under the VGT bonds and the pro-rata interest expense of the companies MEGAL and TENP (adjusted for capitalised borrowing costs).